 Your surgeon will also deal with any fracture or more commonly cartilage injury at the same setting.
 You will be discharged home the following day after the surgery using crutches and may need a knee brace for a few weeks after surgery.

-Postoperatively, Medcare specialists will supervise intense and structured physiotherapy and rehabilitation protocol to enhance your recovery and will be with you in every step of your recovery till you go back to your normal life and sports providing advice all the way through.
+Postoperatively, Medcare ligament tear specialists will supervise intense and structured physiotherapy and rehabilitation protocol to enhance your recovery and will be with you in every step of your recovery till you go back to your normal life and sports providing advice all the way through.

 A: If you have twisting injury to your knee followed by pain and or swelling, it is probably a ligament tear and you need to visit your doctor.

-A: No specific food will prevent ligament injury if you twist your knee with enough force.
+A: No specific food will prevent ligament tear injury if you twist your knee with enough force.
 Generally, foods that contain vitamin C such as bell peppers, guava, kale, kiwi, broccoli, berries, oranges and grapefruit, as well as foods that contain magnesium such as spinach, almonds, peanuts, cashews, soymilk, black beans and avocado, are recommended.

 Foods that contain zinc such as oysters, beef, lobster, chicken, cashews and chickpeas improve immunity and help tissue building.